Mentors: Brian Meade, Jason Klinker, & Kelly McCaffrey

 Grade Level: High School

-Students worked with architects from FGM to design a living wall installation in the newly opened Innovation Lab.
+Students worked with architects from FGMA to design a living wall installation in Uplift's newly opened Innovation Lab.
 The wall is a collection of individually designed planter modules that interconnect for one watering system.

-The goals of the project were to add green space and plant life to our interior space.
+The goals of the project were to add green space and plant life to the interior space.
 Another goal was to combine digital design skills, fabrication (laser cut, 3D print) and engineering.